Acrisure Stadium: Playing surface

 Debate continued over the field later in the season when Jacksonville running back Fred Taylor called the field "a lawsuit pending".
 Pittsburgh's owners said the decision was up to the players, who once again defended the natural surface.
 In February 2008, the Steelers announced that they would keep the Desso GrassMaster surface.
 During the 2008 season, quarterback Ben Roethlisberger received a concussion from a hit at Heinz Field.
 He later said, "I'm glad we weren't on FieldTurf.
 That grass — you know, the soft Heinz Field—might've helped a little bit."
 After the 2008 season, a poll of 1,565 NFL players rated the surface at Heinz Field as the worst of the 18 natural surfaces in the League.

 The Grassmaster surface was removed in January 2009 and replaced with the old sod placed on top of the Grassmaster surface for the AFC Championship later that month.

+In 2026 it was decided to no longer use Kentucky bluegrass as the playing surface and switch to Tahoma 31 Bermudagrass amid rising concerns of player safety and field conditions.
+Since the playing surface was shared between WPIAL Football, Pitt Panthers, as well as the Pittsburgh Steelers and degraded during the course of the season.
+During the annual off-season NFLPA report card the Kentucky bluegrass surface received a grade of F-.
+This new surface is the same surface the Philadelphia Eagles play on at Lincoln Financial Field, who share their field with Temple.
+Who during that same report card received an A+ for their playing surface.